daevooh/Python-course/Beginner_Level/Basic_Syntax_And_Data_Types/3-Lists-tuples-dictionaries/README.md

 **Explanation:**
 A **list** is perfect for this task because:
 - It allows you to store multiple values (daily remittances).
+-
-- You can easily add, remove, or modify values as needed.
+- You can easily add, remove, or modify values as needed.(Muttable)
 - You can perform operations like summing up the values or finding the highest remittance.
 **Example:**
 # List of daily remittances